menyifang/MIMO/README.md

 (2024-09-25) The project page, demo video and technical report are released.
 The full paper version with more details is in process.

+## Code release plan

+In response to the numerous inquiries we have received about the source code or a demo, we appreciate all the interest in our project.
+We are actively working on an online demo for everyone to try out, and it will be available recently.
+Additionally, we plan to release the source code and pretrained model upon paper acceptance.
+We will keep you updated on our progress here and thank you for your patience.
+Something may be late but never absent～